yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

 ### Task 4: Retrieve SQL MI and SQL Server 2008 VM connection information

-In this task, you use the Azure Cloud shell to retrieve the information necessary to connect to your SQL MI and SqlServer2008 VM from DMS.
+In this task, you use the Azure Cloud shell to retrieve the information necessary to connect to your SqlServer2008 VM from DMS.

 1. In the [Azure portal](https://portal.azure.com), select the Azure Cloud Shell icon from the top menu.